-- Add photos and bio of the hosts to show professionalism
+- Add photos and bios of the hosts to show professionalism

 - Quote the opinions of satisfied customers to boost credibility

-- Include the agenda of the meeting with major points to attract your viewers
+- Include an agenda of the meeting with major points to attract your viewers

 - Add a webinar video trailer and embed it thanks to Vimeo and Youtube player

-- Present additional materials connected with the topic
+- Present additional materials connected to the topic